Edmonton Oilers forward Colby Cave dies at age 25 after suffering brain bleed

 Cave scored once in 11 appearances with Edmonton this season.
 He had 11 goals and 23 points in 44 games with the American Hockey League’s Bakersfield Condors this season.

-Cave played five seasons in Swift Current before joining the Boston Bruins' organization for the 2014-15 season after going undrafted.
+Cave played five seasons with the Western Hockey League’s Swift Current Broncos, where he saw time as captain, before joining the Boston Bruins’ organization for the 2014-15 season after going undrafted.
 The Oilers claimed Cave off waivers on Jan.
 15, 2019.

 Cave had four goals and five assists over 67 NHL games with Boston and Edmonton.